Employment Law changes 2018/2019

 Tribunals to become more expensive

 Maximum tribunal awards will increase on 6th April as part of the government’s annual review procedure.
-Most notably the new maximum award for unfair dismissal, totaling the maximum basic and compensatory award, will rise from £95,211 to £98,922.
+Most notably the new maximum award for unfair dismissal, totalling the maximum basic and compensatory award, will rise from £95,211 to £98,922.
 Your clients should be wary that this publicized increase, coupled with the fact that individuals no longer have to pay to lodge a claim with the employment tribunal, may lead to an increase in potential claims against them.

 Pension Auto Enrolment